A Year in the Apiary - October Beekeeping Tasks (UK)

 Condensation is a major winter risk.
 Cold air outside meets warm, moist air from the cluster; if this moisture condenses on the underside of a cold roof, it can drip back onto the bees.
 To minimise this:

-More guidance on managing hive conditions and cleanliness can be found in the Hive Hygiene guide.
+More guidance on managing hive conditions, disease risk and cleanliness can be found in the Hive Hygiene guide, which plays a key role in reducing overwinter losses linked to damp and infection.

 Protecting hives from mice, woodpeckers and other pests

 As temperatures drop, other creatures view your hives as a warm, food-rich shelter.
-Two common UK problems are mice and woodpeckers.
+Two common UK problems are mice and woodpeckers, but it is also important to remain aware of wider bee pests and late-season pressure on weaker colonies.

 Mice: